an-sh7/Sorting-Algorithms/README.md

 Contributions are highly encouraged!
 If you have a sorting algorithm you'd like to add to this repository, or if you want to improve existing code, please follow these steps:

-1. **Clone your fork**: Clone your fork to your local machine using the following command:
+1. **Clone Repo**: Clone to your local machine using the following command:

    ```bash
    git clone https://github.com/anshjain722/sorting-algorithms.git